 A contrast sensitivity test measures your ability to distinguish between finer and finer increments of light versus dark (contrast).

-Even if you have 20/20 visual acuity, you can have eye or health conditions that may diminish your contrast sensitivity and make you feel that you are not seeing well.
+Even if you have 6/6 visual acuity (also described as 20/20 in the US), you can have eye or health conditions that may diminish your contrast sensitivity and make you feel that you are not seeing well.

 Symptoms of reduced contrast sensitivity

 If you have low contrast sensitivity, you may have problems with night driving, including difficulty seeing pedestrians walking alongside poorly lit streets.
 Or you might notice that your eyes tire more easily while reading or watching television.

 Poor contrast sensitivity also can increase your risk of a fall if you fail to see that you need to step down from a curb onto similarly coloured pavement.

 For example, sometimes a person who has LASIK may be able to see 6/6 after the procedure but complains of poor night vision.
 This could be caused by a loss of contrast sensitivity from the surgery.